Our Biblical Mission

 Dedicated Kingdom Bible Teaching

-- The weekly service is on Saturdays and Tuesdays.
+- The weekly service is on Saturdays.

 - Meetings are held at 1916 W Baseline Rd Ste 6, Mesa, AZ 85202 (Baseline Center @ Dobson Ranch) northeast corner of Baseline Rd and Dobson Road behind KFC in the Baiz Fresh Food Plaza).

 “...And the Lord spoke to Moses, saying ‘Speak to the children of Israel, and say to them: The feasts of the Lord, which you shall proclaim to be holy convocations, these are My feasts.’” - Leviticus 12 “It is an everlasting statute for your generations throughout all your dwellings…” - Leviticus 23:1-2 NKJV

 Shabbat/Sabbath but the 7th day is a Sabbath of solemn rest, a holy convocation.
 No servile work done on Saturdays, a convocation day (Leviticus 23: 2-3 NKJV). - Leviticus 23:3, Numbers 28:9-10, Exodus 20:8-11, Deuteronomy 5:12-15, Genesis 2:2-3

 “And on the seventh day God ended His work which He had made; and He rested on the seventh day from all His work which He had made.
 And God blessed the seventh day, and sanctified it: because that in it He had rested from all His work which God created and made.” - Genesis 2:2-3

 - The 14th Day of the 1st Month (Abib/Nisan)